| When should I send a COBRA General Notice?The COBRA General Notice

 Employers are also required to notify qualifier of changes to

+the premiums 30 days prior to the change.
 If a dependent is deemed disabled by the Social Security

 Administration within the first 18 months of continuation